NikolajMakarovskij/myStockroom/CONTRIBUTING.md

     docker compose up -d
 ```

 To work with the repository, pre-commit is configured to check linting, but CI provides typing checks and testing.
-Before sending commit, make sure that the code passes all typing, linting, and testing checks
+Before sending the commit, make sure that the code passes all typing, linting, and testing checks.

 ## CI checks

-- **Please perform all checks inside docker containers** to avoid failed CI checks.
+- **Please perform all checks inside Docker containers** to avoid failed CI checks.
 Below are the commands to run the checks:

 - check backend typing